splunk/splunk-connect-for-snmp/docs/offlineinstallation/offline-microk8s.md

 # Offline Microk8s installation issues

-See https://microk8s.io/docs/install-alternatives#heading--offline for offline installation of Microk8s,  but there are additional steps to install microk8s offline.
+See [install alternatives](https://microk8s.io/docs/install-alternatives#heading--offline) for offline installation of Microk8s,  but there are additional steps to install microk8s offline.
 See the following steps to install offline:

 ## Importing images